openhumanoids/oh-distro/software/models/val_description/edinburgh_mods/README.txt

-they are generated from xacro in the same manner as for whole robot: rosrun xacro xacro.py valkyrie_hand_left.xacro -o ../urdf/valkyrie_hand_left.urdf rosrun xacro xacro.py valkyrie_hand_right.xacro -o ../urdf/valkyrie_hand_right.urdf ... and then copied into the above locations
+they are generated from xacro in the same manner as for whole robot: rosrun xacro xacro.py valkyrie_hand_left.xacro -o ../urdf/valkyrie_hand_left.urdf rosrun xacro xacro.py valkyrie_hand_right.xacro -o ../urdf/valkyrie_hand_right.urdf Then rename the files from .dae to .obj and then copy into the above locations

 ***IHMC URDF/SDF***